Skip to content

 LUPINA, LLC

-Commercial Wholesale of Gluten Free Lupin Flour
+Commercial Wholesale of Organic Gluten Free Lupin Flour

 Our commitment to today's generation is to fight obesity and celiac disease by incorporating highly digestible, gluten free lupin flour in any food formulation!